Phone icon. Need help? Call us on 0800 085 7371

 Alongside these important tests and checks, another way to gain peace of mind for elderly people and loved ones is to use a personal alarm system so that help and assistance is always available if needed.

-With a monitored alarm solution, an older adult always wears an alert device and simply presses the button if they have a fall, an accident or another kind of emergency at any time of the day or night.
+With a monitored alarm solution, an older adult always wears an emergency button device and simply presses the button if they have a fall, an accident or another kind of emergency at any time of the day or night.
 This connects them to the 24/7 emergency resolution team, who can contact family members or arrange further help if needed.

 Find out more about personal alarms for seniors.